The Geodesic Diameter of Polygonal Domains: Local Maxima of the Lower Envelope of Convex Functions

-In this section, we give some analysis on local maxima of the lower envelope of convex functions, which provides a key observation for our further discussions on the geodesic diameter and diametral pairs.

-We start with a basic observation on the intersection of hemispheres on a unit sphere in the $d$-dimensional space $\Real^d$.
-For any fixed positive integer $d$, let ${S}^{d-1}:=\{x \in \Real^d \mid \|x\| = 1\}$ be the unit sphere in $\Real^d$ centered at the origin.
+In this section, we give an interesting property of the lower envelope of a family of convex functions which will afterwards be used in our geodesic diameter environment.
+We start with a basic observation on the intersection of hemispheres on a unit hypersphere in the $d$-dimensional space $\Real^d$.
+For any fixed positive integer $d$, let ${S}^{d-1}:=\{x \in \Real^d \mid \|x\| = 1\}$ be the unit hypersphere in $\Real^d$ centered at the origin.
 A \emph{closed} (or \emph{open}) \emph{hemisphere} on $S^{d-1}$ is defined to be the intersection of $S^{d-1}$ and a closed (open, respectively) half-space of $\Real^d$ bounded by a hyperplane that contains the origin.

 We call a $k$-dimensional affine subspace of $\Real^d$ a \emph{$k$-flat}.
 Note that a hyperplane in $\Real^d$ is a $(d-1)$-flat and a line in $\Real^d$ is a $1$-flat.
 Also, the intersection of $S^{d-1}$ and a $k$-flat through the origin in $\Real^d$ is called a \emph{great $(k-1)$-sphere} on $S^{d-1}$.
 Note that a great $1$-sphere is called a great circle and a great $0$-sphere consists of two antipodal points.
-Then, we observe the following.